ibi-group/otp-middleware/docs/trip-monitoring.md

 ### Itinerary Fetching and Matching

-The `ItineraryMatcher` class uses two methods to find a matching itinerary:
+The `ItineraryMatcher` class uses two methods to find a matching itinerary: Leg ID and Plan.
+Either one can optionally run in multiple threads if `OTP_REQUESTS_THREADING_ENABLED` is set to `true`, independently from the threading from `MonitorAllTripsJob`.

 #### Leg ID Method